 Oh my, my mouth is watering just thinking about this dish.
 The Tangia (also called Tanjia, or Tanjia Marrakchia) is a Moroccan dish that is Marrakech food specialty and one of the things to absolutely try in Marrakech.
 Of course, you might find the Tangia in other Moroccan cities but the best Tangia you can ever taste will probably be in Marrakech.

 Tangia is a meat stew cooked by male locals in a special clay pot, with definite spices.
 What special about the Tangia is that it cooks slowly in the ashes of Marrakech traditional ovens, for more than 6 hours.
-The result is a super tender and aromatic meat and a tew that is unbelievably delicious.
-The technique of cooking, the long cooking time and the use of the Tangia pots make it hard to replicate the recipe home, so make sure you don’t miss this awesome Moroccan dish.
+The result is a tender and aromatic meat and a stew that is unbelievably delicious.
+The technique of cooking, the long cooking time and the use of the Tangia pots make it hard to replicate the recipe at home, so make sure you don’t miss this awesome Moroccan dish.

 This is a fancy recipe that is mostly served during wedding receptions in Morocco.
 The Pastilla is a pie which combines salty and sweet flavors.
 It is made of crispy layers of a super thin crêpe called warka, savory meat cooked in special spices and a crunchy layer of ground toasted almonds, sugar, and cinnamon.
 It was originally cooked with squab meat, but there are versions with chicken, turkey, and seafood.
 Those sweet and salty Pastillas are commonly served as a starter.
 There is also a sweet version jawhara (which means in English jewel) and that is a culinary specialty of the Moroccan city Fez.
 The jawhara is made with a milk-based cream, orange blossom water, and served as a dessert.